smutel/terraform-provider-netbox/docs/resources/ipam_vlan.md

 ## Argument Reference

 The following arguments are supported:
-* ``custom_fields`` - (Optional) Custom Field Keys and Values for this object
-  * For boolean, use the string value "true" or "false"
-  * For data, use the string format "YYYY-MM-DD"
-  * For integer, use the value between double quote "10"
-  * For selection, use the level id
-  * For text, use the string value
-  * For URL, use the URL as string
 * ``description`` - (Optional) The description of this object.
 * ``vlan_group_id`` - (Optional) ID of the group where this object belongs to.
 * ``name`` - (Required) The name for this object.